Henintsoa-rzfm/Henintsoa-rzfm/README.md

 ### Hi there 👋
-My name is Henintsoa, I am passionate about web development and data.
-I've got skills in Laravel.
-I'm a also a student about information system and business intelligence.
+My name is Henintsoa, I'm a student about information system and business intelligence.
+I am passionate about web development and data.
+Right now, I'm more in databases.
+I'm working on a personal project to improve my skills in SQL, PL\SQL, TRIGGERS and stuff.
 <!--
 **Henintsoa-rzfm/Henintsoa-rzfm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.